Dust and gas modelling in radiative transfer simulations of disc-dominated galaxies with RADMC-3D: Radiative transfer with RADMC-3D

 To circumvent this issue, we decide here to adopt the following forward-modelling strategy.
 To marginalize over the uncertainty on the modelling of the H$_2$-to-CO relative abundance, we start by assuming that the H$_2$-to-CO conversion factor is a constant `effective' factor, which we call $\beta_{\rm CO}$ by analogy with the inverse conversion factor $\alpha_{\rm CO}$.
 After choosing an initial guess informed by the results from the literature \citep[namely $\beta\sim 10^{-8}-10^{-4}$,][]{Khatri2024}, we run the radiative transfer computation and obtain the CO(1-0) luminosity.
 Afterwards, we use the local $\alpha_{\rm CO}=4.3 \, {\rm M}_{\odot} \, {\rm pc}^{-2} \, ({\rm K \, km \, s}^{-1} )^{-1} $ from Milky Way observations \citep[see][and references therein]{Bolatto2013} to convert the resulting CO luminosity into H$_2$ mass.
 At this stage, we compare the predicted H$_2$ mass in this way and the `true' H$_2$ mass obtained from the modelling of the molecular-to-atomic transition as in Sect.~\ref{sec:h2hi_modelling} and fit the $\beta_{\rm CO}$ conversion factor until the former H$_2$ mass converges to the latter within an arbitrary tolerance.
 We stop the optimization once the convergence reaches a $\lesssim 1\%$ level.

-We notice that the conversion from CO density to luminosity as just a fixed ratio $\beta_{\rm CO}$ is probably a simplistic assumption.
-However, we also assume a constant $\alpha_{\rm CO}$, and assuming a more detailed model would arise in having strong degeneracies between such two parameters.
+We notice that the conversion from H$_2$ mass to CO mass as just a fixed ratio $\beta_{\rm CO}$ is probably a simplistic assumption.
+However, we also assume a constant $\alpha_{\rm CO}$, and considering a more detailed model would arise in having strong degeneracies between such two parameters.
 Therefore, since we are here interested in showing a proof of concept, we regard this level of modelling as sufficient for now.
 We will explore more complex models in future works, where we plan to introduce the dependence of $\alpha_{\rm CO}$ on metallicity and where we will work with cosmological simulations with self-consistent dust treatment.
+In particular, there is strong observational evidence that the $\alpha_{\rm CO}$ factor varies significantly between different galaxies and even within the same galaxy \citep[see, e.g.][]{Teng2023,DenBrok2023}.